penseipublicidade/website/docs/controls/animatedswitcher.md

 ### `duration`

 The duration, in milliseconds, of the transition from the old `content` value to the new one.

-Default is `1000` milliseconds.
+Defaults to `1000` milliseconds.

 ### `reverse_duration`

 The duration, in milliseconds, of the transition from the new `content` value to the old one.

-Default is `1000` milliseconds.
+Defaults to `1000` milliseconds.

 ### `switch_in_curve`